Hi there! I’m Dr. LaTreese Hall, Director of the Gamification, Learning, and Development (GLAD) Lab.

 Our Team.

 The GLAD Lab is made up of dedicated undergraduate students—some joining with no prior research experience and others building on past work.
-Since launching two semesters ago, we've welcomed a rotating group of students who contribute to our projects in meaningful ways, whether they stay for a semester or longer.
+Since launching in 2024, we've welcomed a rotating group of students who contribute to our projects in meaningful ways, whether they stay for a semester or longer.
 We're proud of every member, past and present, for their curiosity and growth.

 Our Work.